 Gambling is a criminal offense in Hawaii punishable by jail time.
 Some forms of punishment are more severe, including holding lotteries or games for personal profit.

 In 2016, Attorney General Doug Chin decided that fantasy sports and daily fantasy sports were illegal in Hawaii.
-He concluded that these were games of chance outside of a player’s control, falling under the definition of gambling.
+He concluded that these were games of chance outside of a player’s control, falling under the definition of online gambling.

 Almost 10 years ago, the House Judiciary Committee of Hawaii and the House Economic Revitalization and Business Committee favored legalizing gambling.
 However, it was rejected by the legislature.

 Near the end of 2020, the state drafted a legislative proposal (HB No. 359) for a resort & casino on a Department of Hawaiian Home Lands-owned resort (DHHL) property in Kapolei.
 This would also mean the establishment of a Hawaii Games Commission.

 HB No. 457 would study whether two casinos in West Oahu would be feasible and other legalized gambling forms, including a state lottery or offshore gambling.

 Furthermore, HB No. 772 allowing a Vegas-style casino on top of the Hawaii Convention Center, was delayed.
 This casino would have targeted tourists as opposed to locals.
 HB No. 736 (digital sports betting platform pilot program) and HB No. 383 (creation of a state poker commission overseeing live poker) were also deferred.

 No, Hawaii does not have a state lottery.

 Online gambling in Hawaii is prohibited.
 Potential laws to permit people to gamble online have been put forward, but none have ever been passed.

 No, sports betting in Hawaii is not legal.